No, you cannot apply if you are already under a Scholarship Agreement with the department.

 We encourage applicants to commence and submit their applications as early as possible during the application period.

-No. The online application form will only be available until 11:59pm on Friday, 27 August 2021.
+Applications closed 11:59pm (AEST) Friday, 25 August 2023.
 Incomplete or late applications will not be accepted.

 You will be required to complete and submit the documents listed below as part of your application for the Teacher Education Scholarship: